rt106/rt106.github.io/GETTING_STARTED.md

         environment:
           DOWNLOAD_RAD_DEMO_DATA: "on"
     ```
 This configures Rt 106 to serve a small demonstration application.
-It also tells the ```rt106-datastore``` to download a set up demonstration data from the [Visible Human Project](https://www.nlm.nih.gov/research/visible/visible_human.html).
+It also tells the ```rt106-datastore``` to download a set of demonstration data from the [Visible Human Project](https://www.nlm.nih.gov/research/visible/visible_human.html).
 5. Run Rt 106
 ```bash
 $ docker-compose -f docker-compose.yml -f docker-compose.dev.yml up